yexiang-aws/nixl/docs/BackendGuide.md

 ### Get transfer status:

 The agent will call the backend specific transfer handle that is stored within the agent transfer handle, and check the status of the transfer.
 This is achieved through a call to **checkXfer** in the SB API.
-Internal to the backend, they can call the **progress** method in SB API, if that’s necessary to get the latest status of the transfers.
-If the agent is run in progress thread mode, the agent will call that periodically, and therefore reduce the load on this internal call.
+Internal to the backend, they can call their internal progress method, if that’s necessary to get the latest status of the transfers.

 ### Invalidate transfer request: